 As the adage goes, nothing lasts forever.
 Car owners still need to replace their tires a few times or more throughout the life of a typical vehicle.
 Despite advances in longer-lasting tires, actual tread life will vary by car type, tire type (such as all season or high performance), driving aggressiveness, and even road and weather conditions.
 Proper maintenance and responsible driving can maximize the mileage in a set of tires.

 Indicates temperature has exceeded normal limits.
-Check coolant level, fan operation, radiator cap, coolant leaks.
+Check coolant level, fan operation, radiator cap, and coolant leaks.

 Indicates voltage level is below normal and the vehicle's charging system is not functioning properly.
 Check battery terminals, alternator belt, and battery condition.

-Indicates Engine Computer has limited engine power output.
+Indicates engine computer has limited engine power output.
 The ECM has many levels of reduced power depending on what component has failed in its control system.
-Usually requires diagnostic with a professional scan tool.
+Usually requires diagnostiv with a professional scanning tool.

 Indicates that the cruise control system is engaged while the vehicle is driving.

-Indicates a door is not closed.
-Open and close all doors, including hood and trunk.
-If vehicle is left in this condition overnight it can drain the battery.
+Indicates that a door is not fully-closed.
+Open and firmly close all doors, including the hood and trunk.
+If the vehicle is left in this condition overnight, it can drain the battery.

 Indicates that there is an exterior light on the vehicle that is not functioning properly.

-On diesel vehicles this light indicates that the engine's glow plugs are warming up and the engine should not be started until light goes out.
+On diesel vehicles, this light indicates that the engine's glow plugs are warming up and the engine should not be started until the light goes out.

-Indicates washer fluid is low.
-Fill washer fluid reservoir.
-The cap has a symbol that looks like a windshield.
-Some vehicles have separate reservoirs for front and rear window washers.
+Indicates that windshield washer fluid is low.
+Fill washer fluid reservoir - some vehicles have separate reservoirs for front and rear window washers.